Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 You've created an iOS build and it's stored in the cloud with EAS.
 Now we need to submit it to TestFlight / the App Store.

 19. Make sure you use the right submit command.
-If you want to **publish the app to TestFlight for internal testing** (for the Volunteer app team only to download) use `npm run submit-ios-preview` -- or to publish the app to production (for people to download publicly from the App Store) use `npm run submit-ios-production`
+If you want to **publish the app to TestFlight for internal testing** (for the Volunteer app team only to download) use `npm run submit-ios-testing` -- or to **publish the app to production** (for people to download publicly from the App Store) use `npm run submit-ios-production`

 20. When asked *What would you like to submit?* choose *Select a build from EAS*.
 Then use arrow keys to choose the build from the list that you created with the build steps above, and press enter.